 After conducting a thorough tree inventory in the fall of 2012, the Village of Tinley Park was able to determine that of the 11,000 ash trees on public property, most had become infested with the destructive Emerald Ash Borer beetle.

-In the spring of 2013, the Village contracted Kinnucan Tree and Landscaping in Lake Bluff to administer insecticidal injections to nearly 600 of these trees in an effort to protect them from further damage, as these trees were deemed savable.
-Sadly, most of the Village ash trees were not as lucky.
-As a result, Homer Tree Care in Lockport is in the process of completely removing the approximately 10,450 ash trees that did not meet the criteria for treatment.
+In the spring of 2013, the Village contracted Kinnucan Tree and Landscaping in Lake Bluff to administer insecticidal injections to nearly 600 of these trees in an effort to protect them from further damage.
+In the spring of 2015, ash trees that responded well to the treatment will receive another round of injections.
+Those that did not respond well will be added to the list of removals being handled by Homer Tree Care in Lockport.
+Homer is in the process of completely removing the nearly 10,000 ash trees that were susceptible to the beetle.

 Ash trees are being tagged with green ribbons or blue dots, depending on the scheduled action:

 - If the ash tree has a green ribbon, it has been treated and is not scheduled for removal at this time.